WebAssembly/component-model/design/mvp/CanonicalABI.md

 ```
 The maximum flattened core wasm values depends on whether this is a normal
 synchronous call (in which return values are returned by core wasm) or a newer
-async or sychronous-using-`always-task-return` call, in which case return
+async or synchronous-using-`always-task-return` call, in which case return
 values are passed as parameters to `canon task.return`.

 Lastly, the `Task.exit` method is called when the task has signalled that it